 Students wishing to re-enter Beal University after a period of absence of six or more consecutive MODs (one year) are required to submit an updated Application for Admission.
 Re-entering students will be required to complete the academic requirements of their program from the catalog under which they are re-admitted.
-A Medical Assisting/Assistant student who is returning after an absence of one year or more is required to meet with the Program Director and may not be registered for certain classes without approval from the Program Director.

 Graduates of Beal University who wish to return to complete a new program of study or to continue their education will also be required to submit a new Application of Admission.
-The application fee is a one-time only fee; re-entering students and graduates do not need to pay the fee a second time, provided that adequate proof exists of prior payment.
+The application fee is a one-time only, non-refundable fee; re-entering students and graduates do not need to pay the fee a second time, provided that adequate proof exists of prior payment.
 Please contact the Admissions Office for further information or visit beal.edu/returning-students.